SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ### Hedge

-»⟮a hedge⟯« is a lexical item or grammatical feature used to express the verdictive pragmatic act of expressing uncertainty.
+»⟮a hedge⟯« is ⟮＿a lingueme＿⟯ used to express ⟮the ＿verdictive＿ ＿pragmatic act＿⟯ of ⟮expressing uncertainty⟯.

 ## specific theories

 ### Austins original constative/performative distinction

-The original distincition Austin made before he arrived at speech acts was between ⟮constative and performative utterances⟯ utterances. constative utterances (=constatives)|have a truth value, state a fact performative utterances (=performatives)|do something else besides state a fact In austins original distinction, the hereby criterion was used to determine if something was a performative.
+The ⟮original distincition⟯ ⟮Austin⟯ made ⟮c_-;before⟯ ⟮he arrived at speech acts with loc, illoc, perloc aspects⟯ was between ⟮＿constative＿ and ＿performative＿ utterances⟯.
+»⟮constative utterances⟯« ⟮have a truth value, state a fact⟯ »⟮performative utterances⟯« ⟮do something else besides state a fact⟯ ⟮＿Constative/performative utterances＿⟯ may also be abbreviated ⟮constative/performative⟯.
+In ⟮Austins original distinction⟯, ⟮＿the hereby criterion＿⟯ was used to determine if ⟮something was a performative⟯.
-An utterance is performative according to the hereby-criterion, if inserting the word hereby into the sentence ⟮Basically preserves the meaning⟯
+»⟮the hereby-criterion⟯«: ⟮An utterance is ＿performative＿⟯ if ⟮inserting the word hereby into the sentence⟯ ⟮basically preserves the meaning⟯
-「I promise to pay you 50$ tomorrow.」 is performative? ⟮c+;「I hereby promise to pay you 50$ tomorrow.」 → works → performative⟯ 「The cat is on the mat.」 is not performative?  「The cat is hereby on the mat.」 → has changed the meaning → not performative (constative)
+^「I promise to pay you 50$ tomorrow.」→ hereby-criterion →「I hereby promise to pay you 50$ tomorrow.」 → works → performative⟯ ^「The cat is on the mat.」→ hereby-criterion →「The cat is hereby on the mat.」 → has changed the meaning → not performative (constative)
-Problematically for austins original distinction, a sentence can both performative and constative.
-Later, austin moved to a distinction between locutionary, illocutionary and perlocutionary speech acts.
+A sentence can be ⟮both ＿performative＿ and ＿constative＿⟯, which ⟮blows up austin's original distinction⟯.
+⟮Later⟯, ⟮austin⟯ ⟮c_-;moved to⟯ ⟮a distinction between ＿locutionary＿, ＿illocutionary＿ and ＿perlocutionary＿ ＿speech acts＿.⟯

 ### gricean implicature

-Implicature is a term introduced by Grice which is whatever a person implied/meant by saying something else. in the linguistic field of pragmatics, an ⟮inference⟯ (generally an ⟮implicature⟯) is said to be ⟮defeasible⟯ or ⟮cancellable⟯ if ⟮it can be made to disappear (e.g. by saying something contradictory⟯.
+⟮＿Implicature＿⟯ is a term introduced by ⟮Grice⟯.
+»⟮Implicature⟯« is ⟮whatever a person meant⟯ ⟮by saying something else⟯. defeasible = cancellable
+An ⟮inference (generally an implicature)⟯ is »⟮defeasible⟯« if ⟮it can be erased⟯, e.g. ⟮by saying something contradictory⟯.
-According to grice, implicatures may be conventional or nonconventional.
+⟮＿Implicatures＿⟯ may be ⟮＿conventional＿⟯ or ⟮c_;＿nonconventional＿⟯.

 #### conventional

-conventional implicatures are what a sentence entails due ot the conventional meaning of the words involved in the sentence, some people have argued these are merely entailments.
+conventional implicatures are what a sentence entails due ot the conventional meaning of the words involved in the sentence.
+Conventional implicatures are more or less the same as entailments.
-Grice: the conventional implicature of "The die is green and heavy" is "The die is green" (as well as "The die is heavy")
+The conventional implicature of "The die is green and heavy" is "The die is green" (as well as "The die is heavy")

 #### nonconventional